 BrightWork is a SharePoint solution for managing work and projects of varying sizes and types.
 BrightWork includes a set of project management templates, web parts, dashboards, tools, and lists that mimic the reality of the varying degrees of work and project management found in most organizations today.

 Who is this Guide for?

-This guide is aimed mainly at team members; however, any member of the organization who will be using BrightWork, and is new to SharePoint, should also start with this guide.
+This guide is aimed mainly at team members; however, any member of the organization who will be using BrightWork, and is new to SharePoint, should also complete this guide.

-To get maximum benefits from this training, your project manager should have assigned you some work items in the Hardware Upgrade site in the Sample Area.
-You should confirm with your manager that this is the case before starting your training.
+To get maximum benefits from this training, your project manager should have assigned you some work items in the Hardware Upgrade site in the Training Area.
+You should confirm with your project manager that this is the case before starting your training.

 There are no other prerequisites for this training session, but reviewing the BrightWork overview movie would be useful.